About

 I consider art to be a powerful and inherent means of communication, which persists after cultures end.
 In a modern world saturated with misinformation, complacency, and fear, it is art that is needed more than ever.
 My current art series focuses on greyhounds as individuals and family members, and how this conflicts with their commoditisation by the dog racing gambling industry.
 As part of my advocacy I create subtle, soulful and thought-provoking artworks.

-I’m an emerging artist based in Canberra, Australia and a passionate advocate for greyhounds.
+I’m an emerging artist based in Canberra, Australia on Ngunnawal/Ngambri Country and a passionate advocate for greyhounds.
 My diverse background and lived experiences have provided me with a strong appreciation for inclusion and visual communication.
 These personal insights are channelled through my art by focussing on my core values and using aesthetic principles of harmony, simplicity and elegance.

-Exhibitions & Residences
+Exhibitions & Residencies

 Current